EugeneShchoka/Bechmarking/README.md

 ### Running locally

-1. Clone the repository:

-    ```bash
-    git clone

-    cd pathogenicity-benchmark
-    ```

-2. Install the required dependencies as described in the [Prerequisites](#prerequisites) section.
+1. Install the required dependencies as described in the [Prerequisites](#prerequisites) section.
-3. Run the benchmark script with the required input files:
+2. Run the benchmark script with the required input files:

    ```bash
    python sankey_diagram.py